-If you receive: Request timed out, this means that the IP address is available

-If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
+- If you receive: Reply from <IP address>: bytes=32; time=10... this means that the IP address may already be in use by another device on the network.
+Obtain a new IP address from the network administrator and reinstall the device. - If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
 Check all cabling and reinstall the device.